 Do not leave pets alone in a parked vehicle The temperature inside the vehicle can reach triple digits in a matter of minutes, even if the windows are left cracked and could result in heatstroke or death.
 Do not leave a pet in a vehicle parked in the shade because shade moves with the sun.
 Call 911 immediately to report a pet left alone in a hot vehicle.

 Avoid walking dogs in hot weather Do not walk your dog during the hottest part of the day.
 Take shorter walks in the mornings or evenings to prevent a pet from overheating.
 Try to avoid pavement, asphalt and sidewalks which could burn your dog’s paws.
 If you place your hand on the sidewalk for 15 seconds and it’s too hot for you, then it’s too hot for your pet.

 Know the signs of Heatstroke Heatstroke can be fatal so it’s important to know the symptoms in pets.
 Signs include heavy panting or difficulty breathing, glazed eyes, rapid heartbeat, lethargy, drooling, vomiting, excessive thirst and seizures.
 Get to a veterinarian immediately if a pet displays these symptoms.
 Visit the ASPCA's website for more hot weather safety tips for pets.

-To report an animal within Jefferson County with no protection from the heat or access to fresh water, contact LMAS animal control at 473-PETS.
+To report an animal within Jefferson County with no protection from the heat or access to fresh water, contact LMAS animal control at 473-PET or [email protected].

 Contact 911 immediately to report an animal left alone inside a vehicle.